 For any version you can find different packages to download.
-I recommend the most recent one.
+I recommend you to use the most recent version.
 New installations and upgrades are made with the 'Full Package'.
 They come in two flavours of compression – old ZIP and fresh LZMA ('7z').
-Some versions have errors fixed after some time and are provided as "Update [Number]".
+Some versions have errors fixed after some time and are provided as 'Patch Level [Number]'.
 These are simply copied over your existing installation.
 Advanced users can apply changes from one version to the successive by using a special tool¹ either on the server or their local machine.
-This can be done by a "Patch File".
+This can be done by a 'Difference File'.

 All files have a so called hash.
 This is a long string of numbers and characters located at the corresponding version block.
-You can verify whether your download has been correct.
-If just a tittle is not equal, your hash will be different from the one in the listing.
+You can verify whether your download is correct.
+If just a little changed, your hash will be different from the one in the listing.
 I use the standard algorithm 'sha256' to calculate them.
-To help you verify you can look for a hint in your search engine ('verify sha256 hash').
+To help you verify you can look for a hint on your trustful search engine ('verify sha256 hash').

 ¹ patch.
 A lot of linux distributions have it preinstalled.
 Windows ports are available, too.

 89da62ca1c96b2c40581b5ac6efd668d16d44bfe8cca36001d5735187e324682 tbf_222.zip sig 78cedcc1669da63ae33d639e318cbe91e672dd86ff526d4608f0b03ddf7bf916 tbf_222.7z sig c1882d33dc3694a392e80cb27dae5155acd8a3292cfd399fe35e395ff8835e2d tbf_221-222.patch.gz sig d34514ca520d01c54acf3265ed32f2dabe4ed57f900dfb35d57fa025473d0ea2 tbf_222-pl1.zip sig